Spring Cleaning: Maintenance For Your House

 Author of Home Focus

-• Clean dryer hoses.
-Built-up dryer lint is one of the leading causes of fires.
-In addition to cleaning the lint trap regularly, do a deeper cleaning by disconnecting the hose from the back of the dryer and using a vacuum to remove finer material.
+3. Dryer Vent Cleaning: Built-up dryer lint is one of the leading causes of fires.
+Even if you clean the lint trap regularly, lint can accumulate in the vent hose, increasing the risk of fire.
+Disconnect the dryer hose and use a vacuum to remove built-up lint.

 By: Addie A.